Yew – Hanged One – Paradox

 In Norse mythology, the yew tree (mistaken as an ash tree for being called “needle ash”) was also seen as the World Tree known as Yggdrasil, or “Odin’s Horse.”
 Odin, the Norse god/king, sacrificed himself by hanging on Yggdrasil, (an evergreen tree) for nine nights and nine days.
 During this time, he traveled through the nine worlds of existence to learn the secrets of life and death.

 Another paradox of yew is its toxicity and its ability to save lives.
-Yew trees contain poisonous alkaloids known as taxanes.
-All parts of the yew tree are toxic to humans except for the fleshy “berry” that surrounds the seed, the berry itself is edible but the seed is highly poisonous.
-The Pacific yew, Taxus brevifolia, native to the Pacific Northwest, was the initial source of Taxol, a drug used to treat breast and lung cancer.
-By looking at yews from a different perspective, an entire class of medicine was created that saved lives.
+Yew trees contain poisonous alkaloids known as taxines as well as cancer fighting taxanes.
+All parts of the yew tree are toxic to humans except for the fleshy “berry” that surrounds the seed.
+The berry itself is edible but the seed is highly poisonous.
+The Pacific yew Taxus brevifolia, contained taxane in its bark, which was the initial source of Taxol, a drug used to treat breast and lung cancer.
+By seeing yews differently, a new class of medicine was created.

 Message: The yew tree spirit signals a time of turning our world upside down in order to see life from a new perspective.
 This will be a time of letting go as our previous perceptions do not serve us anymore.
 By opening our minds, we can begin to see opportunities where we may have perceived blocks.
 What feels at first to be a sacrifice could reveal an amazing opportunity.
 The paradox of yew brings many surprises and shifts in our conscious and subconscious world.